Kawagoe: Experience unique activities & culture at traditional Japanese “Kura” town

 Regular holiday: Tuesdays and Wednesdays (open on public holidays / closed the next day)

-Access: 3 minutes walk from “Kawagoeshi Station” on the Tobu-Tojo Line, 7 minutes walk from “Honkawagoe Station” on the Seibu Shinjuku Line.
+Access: 3-minute walk from “Kawagoeshi Station” on the Tobu-Tojo Line, 7-minute walk from “Honkawagoe Station” on the Seibu Shinjuku Line.

 Penny Candy Lane

 Kawagoe is home to Penny Candy Lane (Kashiya Yokocho) where you can find rows of little sweet shops selling traditionally made hard candies, sweet potato desserts, rice crackers, and many other snacks.
-This little area was even selected as one of the top 100 Scent Sceneries in Japan.
+This little area was even selected as one of the top 100 Best Scented Sceneries in Japan.

-Many of the shops traditionally make their sweets behind a large window allowing visitors a peek at the process.
-Here your senses will be immersed in brightly coloured treats and deliciously sweet or salty aromas.
+Many of the shops traditionally make their sweets behind a large window, allowing visitors a peek at the process.
+Here your senses will be immersed in brightly colored treats and deliciously sweet or salty aromas.

 The majority of sweets are inexpensive and are available in small quantities so you can enjoy sampling a variety of different ones.
-Some of the hard candies are brightly coloured or have the face of famous characters inside such as the seven gods of fortune.
+Some of the hard candies are brightly colored or have the face of famous characters inside, such as the seven gods of fortune.

 As you’re walking through the town, you’ll probably notice many signs promoting a variety of sweet potato snacks which you can try out here as well.

-If you like red bean paste as well as sweet potato be sure to try ‘imokoi’ which is covered in mochi (rice flour) and heated.
-Whatever your tastes there is something delicious to be found here.
+If you like red bean paste in addition to sweet potato, be sure to try “imokoi,” which is covered in mochi (rice cake) and heated.
+Whatever your tastes, there is something delicious for everyone.

 <Penny Candy Lane>